-NOTE: School-Age Children.
-While it is appropriate to provide full-time child care assistance for developmentally delayed school-age children during school breaks, their developmental needs will generally be met by the school system during the regular school year.
+School-Age Children: While it is appropriate to provide full-time child care assistance for developmentally delayed school-age children during school breaks, their developmental needs will generally be met by the school system during the regular school year.

-Chapter 5.
-Establishing Need, Level, and A Plan of Care The need for full-time child care must be documented.
-Some preschool age children with developmental delays will receive adequate benefit from parttime care.
-Full-time child care may be authorized when the child needs fulltime care or when it is the only care available to meet the child's needs.
+The need for full-time child care must be documented.
+Some preschool age children with developmental delays will receive adequate benefit from part-time care.
+Full-time child care may be authorized when the child needs full-time care or when it is the only care available to meet the child's needs.
 The case narrative should contain a brief statement as to why full-time care is authorized.
 It is the responsibility of the recipient to choose an approved child care arrangement that meets the needs of the child.